Xilinx/graphanalytics/docs/src/overview.rst

 Xilinx Graph Analytics library optimized for `Alveo Adaptable Accelerator Cards <https://www.xilinx.com/products/boards-and-kits/alveo.html>`_ has been demonstrated on `Synthea <https://synthetichealth.github.io/synthea/>`_ generated patient data to greatly reduce that computational burden and provide predication results for patients more rapidly.
-Synthea<sup>TM</sup> is an open-source, synthetic patient generator that models the medical history of synthetic patients and provides high-quality, synthetic, realistic but not real, patient data and associated health records covering every aspect of healthcare.
+Synthea is an open-source, synthetic patient generator that models the medical history of synthetic patients and provides high-quality, synthetic, realistic but not real, patient data and associated health records covering every aspect of healthcare.